 1 (15 oz.) can of chickpeas, drained, rinsed, and mashed

 1/3 cup tahini

 1/2 teaspoon sea salt

-In a large pan, heat the olive oil over medium-low.
+In a large skillet, heat the olive oil over medium-low heat.
 Add in the chopped onion and scallions, sautéing for a few minutes, until the onions have started to soften.

-Once all the water is gone, add in the rest of the filling ingredients, excluding the dough.
-Combine well and allow to cook for another 5-10 minutes, until thoroughly heated while stirring occasionally.
+Once all the water is gone, add in the rest of the filling ingredients.
+Combine well and allow to cook for another 5 to 10 minutes, until thoroughly heated while stirring occasionally.

-Preheat the oven to 350 F. In a small bowl, whisk together the glaze ingredients.
-Spray a 9x13 baking dish with a nonstick cooking spray.
-Separate the dough in half and roll them out.
-Place one half on the bottom of the pan.
-Lightly brush with the glaze to coat.
+Preheat the oven to 350 F degrees.
+In a small mixing bowl, whisk together the glaze ingredients.
+Remove the chilled baking dish from the fridge and brush the bottom layer of dough with half of the glaze.

-Now, spoon the filling into the dish and smooth over so it's even, ensuring to fill the corners.
-Place the other half of the rolled out dough on top of the filling and glaze.
+Spoon the filling evenly into the dish, ensuring to fill the corners.
+Roll out the other half of the dough and place it on top of the filling.
+Brush the remaining glaze on top.